-The implementation of the proposed interventions may generate some long term impacts on ecological resources, as discussed in Chapter 8.
-Some of the impacts would require different levels of mitigation for negative impacts, enhancement for positive impacts and compensation, or contingency measures for immitigable residual impacts as shown in following Table 10.7.
+The implementation of proposed interventions may generate some long term impacts on ecological resources, as discussed in Chapter 8.
+Some of the impacts would require different levels of mitigation for negative impacts, enhancement for positive impacts and compensation, or contingency measures for immitigable residual impacts as shown in following Table 10.8.

-Impact Enhancement/ Contingency/ compensation Residual Impact (+/-)/ Magnitude (1-10) with EMP Responsible agency Improve terrestrial Vegetation.
-N/A • Plant mixed species of native trees along the embankment slopes wherever possible to enhance green coverage. +4 BWDB, FD and local stakeholder. improvement of aquatic plant diversity as well as khal depth and velocity N/A Ensure regular maintenance/re- excavation of all khals when needed Ensure proper maintenance of all water control structures +2 BWDB and local stakeholder.
+Impact Mitigation measure Enhancement/ Contingency/ compensation Residual Impact (+/-)/ Magnitude (1- 10) with EMP Responsible agency Improve terrestrial N/A • Plant mixed species of +4 BWDB, FD Vegetation. native trees along the and local embankment slopes wherever stakeholder. possible to enhance green coverage.
+Improve Aquatic flora and N/A • Ensure regular +2 BWDB and fauna due to improvement maintenance/re-excavation of local of plant diversity as well as all khals when needed stakeholder. khal depth and velocity • Ensure proper maintenance of all water control structures

-Table 10.7 EMP Matrix Operation Phase on Ecological Resources
+Table 10.8 EMP Matrix for Post Construction Phase on Ecological Resources